Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Factorial/C _ Sum of divisors of factorial of a number.md

 Factorial of 4 is 24.
 Divisors of 24 are
 1 2 3 4 6 8 12 24, sum of these is 60.

-A Simple Solution is to first compute factorial of given number, then count sum divisors of the factorial This solution is not efficient and may cause overflow due to factorial computation
+A **Simple Solution** is to first compute factorial of given number, then count sum divisors of the factorial This solution is not efficient and may cause overflow due to factorial computation

-An efficient solution is based on [Legendre’s formula](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Number%20Theory/Factorial/B%20_%20Legendre%E2%80%99s%20formula.cpp).
+An **efficient solution** is based on [Legendre’s formula](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Number%20Theory/Factorial/B%20_%20Legendre%E2%80%99s%20formula.cpp).
 Below are the steps.

-Find all prime numbers less than or equal to n (input number).
-We can use Sieve Algorithm for this.
-Let n be 6 All prime numbers less than 6 are {2, 3, 5}.
+Find all prime numbers less than or equal to n.
+We can use [Sieve Algorithm](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Number%20Theory/Prime%20Factors%20and%20Sieve%20of%20Eratosthenes.cpp) for this.
+Let n be 6
+All prime numbers less than 6 are {2, 3, 5}.
 For each prime number p find the largest power of it that divides n!.
-We use below Legendre’s formula formula for this purpose
-The value of largest power that divides p is floor value of each term n/p + n/(p^2) + n/(p^3) + ……
-Let these values be exp1, exp2, exp3, ..
+We use below Legendre’s formula for this purpose The value of largest power that divides p is floor value of each term `n/p + n/(p^2) + n/(p^3) + ……` Let these values be exp1, exp2, exp3, ..
 Using the above formula, we get below values for n = 6.